Umbrella Insurance Cost Guide: Extra Liability Coverage 2026

 A personal umbrella insurance policy is one of the best values in all of insurance — yet fewer than 20% of American households carry one.
 For $150-$300 per year, you can add $1 million in additional liability protection on top of your existing home and auto policies.
 For $250-$400 per year, you can get $2 million in coverage.
 This "extra layer" kicks in after your other insurance reaches its limits, protecting your savings, home equity, and future earnings from catastrophic liability judgments.

-In an era of increasing litigation and large jury verdicts, umbrella insurance has become a near-essential component of any comprehensive financial protection plan — especially for homeowners, drivers, parents, business owners, and anyone with significant assets.
+In an era of increasing litigation and large jury verdicts, umbrella insurance has become a near-essential component of any comprehensive financial protection plan — especially for homeowners, drivers, parents of teen drivers, landlords, and anyone with significant assets or future earning potential.

 What Is Umbrella Insurance?